threefoldtech/info_grid/src/documentation/threefold_token/storing_tft/tf_connect_app.md

 ## Create a Wallet

-To create a wallet, click on the ThreeFold Connect App menu.
+To create a wallet, click on the ThreeFold Connect app menu.
 This is what you see.
 Choose *Wallet*.

 ![farming_tf_wallet_13](./img/farming_tf_wallet_13.png)